Accelerated Bregman Proximal Gradient Methods for Relatively Smooth Convex Optimization: ABPG methods with gain adaptation

 Proposition~\ref{prop:intrinsic-TSE} shows that the intrinsic TSE $\gammain=2$ for all Bregman distances $D_h$ where~$h$ is convex and twice continuously differentiable.
 This covers most Bregman distances of practical interest.
 If we run the ABPG-g method (Algorithm~\ref{alg:ABPG-g}) with $\gamma=2$, then Theorem~\ref{thm:adapt-G} states that the convergence rate is $O(\overline{G}_k k^{-2})$.
 In order to obtain the $O(k^{-2})$ convergence rate, we need $\overline{G}_k$ to be $O(1)$.
+In this subsection, we discuss the asymptotic behavior of $G_k$, which dominate the geometric mean $\overline{G}_k$ when $k\to \infty$.